redhat-buildpacks/poc/kaniko/README.md

 RUN apk add wget curl
 ```
-then we can read the content of the layer tar file crated to verify if they have been added:
+then we can read the content of the layer tar file crated to verify if `wget, curl, ...` have been added:
 ```bash
 tar -tvf sha256:aa2ad9d70c8b9b0b0c885ba0a81d71f5414dcac97bee8f5753ec03f92425c540.tgz
 ...